Have questions? Here are the answers to some questions we hear often.

 Can my children attend?

-While we encourage family participation in class, we do have rules for children that must be adhered to for everyone’s safety – especially the safety of the kids.
+Children are allowed to attend classes, but our classes are geared for adult learning.
+We do have rules for children that must be adhered to for everyone’s safety – especially the safety of the kids.

 - Children must remain within arm’s reach of their parents at all times.